mdzaif/My_Setup/manual/odoo_dev_windows/odoo_dev_windows.md

 python odoo-bin -c odoo.conf
 ```

 22. Now, check the `odoo.log` file.
-If don't see any issues.
-Then, go to the browser and type localhost:8069 or localhost:custom_port
+If you don't see any issues.
+Then, go to the browser and type `localhost:8069` or `localhost:custom_port`.

-23. Ok again check the log if you face any error creating database and other task.
+23. Ok again check the log file, for run time error.
 If everything is fine your almost done.

 24. For development now create `.vscode` directory inside `odoo` directory.
 Then in `.vscode` create `launch.json` file.
 Then copy and paste those line in that file.